McVay: Rams won't rule out Donald for opener

-THOUSAND OAKS, Calif. -- Aaron Donald's prolonged holdout spilled into Wednesday, while the Los Angeles Rams prepared their game plan for Sunday's season opener against the Indianapolis Colts.
+THOUSAND OAKS, Calif. -- Defensive tackle Aaron Donald's prolonged holdout spilled into Wednesday, while the Los Angeles Rams prepared their game plan for Sunday's season opener against the Indianapolis Colts.

 Rams head coach Sean McVay, however, continued to say he "will not rule [Donald] out" for Week 1, even though the game is now only four days away.